SimonPoparda/HR-data-analysis/README.md

 # HR Data Analysis

-In this project I performed exploratory data analysis on data from human resources department, as well as cleaned and visualized the data using SQL and PowerBI
+In this project I performed exploratory data analysis on data from human resources department, as well as cleaned  the data using SQL